kapelner/QC_Math_341_Spring_2018/README.md

 ## Grades and Class Standing

 You can check your grades in realtime at [http://qc.gradesly.com](http://qc.gradesly.com).
-You type in your CUNYFirst ID# and the password (which was emailed to you at the beginning of the semester).
+You type in your email address and the password (which was emailed to you at the beginning of the semester).